Classification of Breast Cancer Histopathology Images using a Modified Supervised Contrastive Learning Method: Introduction

 \section{Introduction}

 Cancer, a leading cause of mortality worldwide, poses a significant threat to public health.
 Among the various types of cancer, breast cancer is the most prevalent form affecting women, resulting from abnormal cell division in the breast tissue.
-However, it is essential to note that not all tumors are life-threatening, as they can be either benign or malignant, and detecting a tumor's malignancy or benign nature is crucial in determining appropriate treatment strategies and ensuring patient well-being.
+However, it is essential to note that not all tumors are life-threatening, as they can be either benign or malignant, and detecting a tumour's malignancy or benign nature is crucial in determining appropriate treatment strategies and ensuring patient well-being.

-Medical imaging stands out as one of the most commonly used artificial intelligence applications in healthcare.
-The research focused on applying machine learning to medical images, which demonstrates significant potential in revolutionizing the diagnostic process of various cancerous diseases by enabling the early detection and accurate characterization of tumors.
+Medical imaging stands out as one of the most commonly used applications of artificial intelligence in healthcare.
+Resent research focused on applying machine learning to medical images demonstrates significant potential in revolutionizing the diagnostic process of various cancerous diseases due to enabling the early detection and accurate characterization of tumors \cite{ma2023implementation, an2023comprehensive}.
 However, several challenges within the medical field are delaying the widespread utilization of machine-learning capabilities in real-world applications.
 These challenges include the generalization issues of Deep Neural Networks, collecting diverse data sets, acquiring sufficient labeled data for training, and the risks and high costs associated with errors in medical decision-making.
 The growing importance of these methods in the medical domain highlights the urgent need to implement effective approaches to overcome these challenges more than ever.